Emergency Medical Services

 "(a) In addition to other functions and duties assigned under this part, the department shall:

 (2) Establish emergency medical services throughout the State, [

-which] shall include emergency aeromedical services and shall meet the requirements of this part, subject to section 321-228;
+including emergency aeromedical services,] which shall meet the requirements of this part, subject to section 321-228;

 (3) Review and approve the curricula and syllabi of training courses offered to emergency medical services personnel who provide basic, intermediate, and advanced life support, consult and coordinate with the University of Hawaii, or any other accredited community college, college, or university, or any professional organization that provides emergency medical services training, regarding the training for basic, intermediate, and advanced life support personnel, as provided in section 321-229;